NoahZinsmeister/ERC-1484/README.md

 ---

 ## Simple Summary
-Protocol for aggregating digital identity information.
+A protocol for aggregating digital identity information that's broadly interoperable with existing, proposed, and hypothetical future digital identity standards.

 ## Abstract
-This is a proposal for an identity management and aggregation framework on the Ethereum blockchain.
-It includes a set of standard functions to manage identity applications that are all tied to a unique core identity.
+This EIP proposes a identity management and aggregation framework on the Ethereum blockchain.
+It allows users to claim an identity via a singular `Identity Registry` smart contract, associate it with other Ethereum addresses, and use it to interface with smart contracts providing arbitrarily complex identity-related functionality.

 ## Motivation
-Emerging identity standards and related frameworks proposed by the Ethereum community (including ERC/EIP 725, 735, 780, 1056, etc.) add value to an individual's digital identity in various ways.
-As these and new standards come along - in addition to many other isolated, non-standard instances of identity in the global digital ecosystem - the on-chain management of multiple identities will likely become burdensome and involve the unnecessary duplication of work.
+Emerging identity standards and related frameworks proposed by the Ethereum community (including ERCs/EIPs [725](https://github.com/ethereum/EIPs/issues/725), [735](https://github.com/ethereum/EIPs/issues/735), [780](https://github.com/ethereum/EIPs/issues/780), [1056](https://github.com/ethereum/EIPs/issues/1056), etc.) add value to an individual's digital identity in a variety of ways.
+As these and new standards come along - in addition to many other isolated, non-standard instances of identity in the global digital ecosystem - the management of multiple identities will likely become burdensome and involve unnecessary duplication of work.

-To a large extent, the functional fixedness of any given identity application exists because identity applications are built *directly* on Ethereum as a protocol.
+To a large extent, the a given identity application exists because identity applications are built *directly* on Ethereum as a protocol.
 Ethereum exists as a governance protocol which should lie a layer below application-specific protocols.
 In the case of identity, this structure allows for multiple instances of an identity to maintain interoperability.
 Accordingly, this proposal consists of a protocol layer in between the Ethereum network and existing identity applications.

 This proposal attempts to solve existing identity management and interoperability challenges by introducing a novel identity protocol.
 As identity clusters become more comprehensive, robust, and complex, all stakeholders in the digital identity ecosystem can benefit from a standard identity management protocol.